Walk, Breathe, Burn: Tai Chi walking for Weight Loss

 Key trial findings (concise):

 - A 12-week controlled trial comparing Tai Chi and brisk walking reported small but measurable weight loss and significant reductions in waist circumference and fasting blood glucose after the intervention.
-Both programs produced similar improvements in body composition and metabolic markers.

 - Multiple randomized and quasi-experimental studies report reductions in visceral fat and waist circumference after several weeks to months of Tai Chi training.
-One trial found visceral-fat and triglyceride decreases after a structured Tai Chi program.

 Energy expenditure and intensity:

 - Metabolic testing shows Tai Chi has a lower metabolic cost than self-paced brisk walking, often burning substantially fewer calories per minute, yet producing similar improvements in some fitness and health markers.
-That means Tai Chi is less calorie-intensive but still improves several cardiometabolic outcomes.

 What systematic reviews and meta-analyses report: